identitatem/idp-mgmt-operator/README.md

 the managed clusters OpenID OAuth requests.
 The quickest way to do this is using a tool from https://github.com/open-cluster-management/sre-tools/wiki/ACM---Day-1#add-an-acme-certificate.

-Here is a summary of the commands you need to run:
+Here is a summary of the commands you need to run for an AWS based hub:

 1. Clone the acmesh-official repo and setup AWS account environment variables